Jenny Bradley: Relationship with Kevin Webster

-Shortly after the announcement of her return, it was announced that Jenny would begin a relationship with Kevin Webster, played by Michael Le Vell.
+Shortly after the announcement of her return, it was announced that Jenny would begin a relationship with Kevin Webster (Michael Le Vell).
 Bosses of the show revealed details of the storyline which would see Kevin making a connection with a mystery woman online.
 He decides to meet up with her and is shocked to come face-to-face with Jenny.
 Jenny has also turned to the online dating site after a nasty divorce and was pleased to find Kevin's face among the profiles, as she reveals that she had a crush on him when they were younger.
 Kevin and Jenny then strike a relationship after a successful meeting.
 Speaking about Jenny's dynamic with Kevin, Matthews said: "She really likes him.
 She is single and is nervous about online dating.
 She sees him and he is somebody who is familiar.
 I think she probably always quite fancied him back in the day and she thinks 'why not?'
 She definitely is interested in Kevin but whether she is using him to get back in Weatherfield, time will tell.
 Whether it could be a fling that will develop, time will tell!".
 Speaking about the reaction to them as a couple, she went on to say: "People don't react very well to them at all.
 We just had some scripts in and there is a brilliant hour-long episode coming up with Sally.
 I love the way her character has developed into this incredible job and I love what she is doing because it's hilarious.
 That is going to get Jenny's back up.
 Sally will obviously be very defensive of Kevin and so will Sophie.
 People will have heard stories and that is the interesting thing.
 When Jenny comes back, she meets people that she has never met before and they are nice to her but then somebody will have a word in their ear and attitudes change."